 We first perform grand-canonical DMRG calculations \cite{ITensor,ITensor-r0.3} to identify the edge reconstruction regime by investigating changes in the particle number as the slope of the confining potential, $v_0$, is decreased.
 Once the value of $v_0$ for which additional particles are energetically favorable on the reconstructed edge is known, we carried out high-precision canonical DMRG calculation \cite{alvarez0209,alvarez0310,alvarez08} across adjacent particle sectors to determine the global ground states and analyze the spin and orbital character in real-space.
-We considered up to $2000$ states in the grand-canonical and up to $13000$ states in the canonical ensemble calculations, imposing a maximum truncation error of $10^{-5}$.
+We considered up to $2000$ DMRG states in the grand-canonical and up to $13000$ states in the canonical ensemble calculations, imposing a maximum truncation error of $10^{-5}$.
 The results presented here correspond to $12\times 3$ cylinders with confining width $w=4$ and $\varepsilon_h=0.4$.
+This system size is sufficient to decouple the edges while maintaining a well-defined bulk.
 Finite size effects are explored in the supplement \cite{supplement}.